Troubleshooting

 If the output has the right structure but lacks detail:

-* **Check your MCP connection**: ask your agent to verify the Figma connection (e.g., *"Check Figma status"* for Console MCP, or *"List pages in my file"* with a link for native MCP).
-If the connection is down, the agent can't read your component data
+* **Check your MCP connection** (render skills only): ask your agent to verify the Figma connection (e.g., *"Check Figma status"* for Console MCP, or *"List pages in my file"* with a link for native MCP).
+If the connection is down, the agent can't render the frame

-* **Verify the Figma link**: make sure the node-id points to the actual component, not a parent frame
+* **Verify the render destination**: make sure any destination node-id points to where you want the annotation, not a parent frame

 ### Re-prompting strategies